shalomb/inji/README.md

         > nginx.conf                # e.g. dev, stage, prod
 ```

+### Parameter sourcing and precedence order

+Parameters can be specified and sourced from multiple places.
+The order of parameters sourced and their precedence is 12-factor friendly
+and is done as set out here (from lowest-to-highest precedence).

+- Default configuration file (`.inji.y*ml` or `inji.y*ml`) in current directory.
+- Overlay directories - last file sorted alphabetically wins
+- Named configuration file - last one specified wins
+- Environmental variables - last one specified wins
+- CLI JSON strings - last one specified wins
+- CLI KV strings - last one specified wins
+- Template parameters - last one specified wins (Jinja2 order)

 ### Fuller Example

 This is a very contrived example showing how to orient a `.gitlab-ci.yml`